Kode-n-Rolla/portfolio/README.md

 - Public PoCs are sanitized to be fork-only (reproducible in a local fork) and include a clear warning.
 - If you discover a 0-day via this repo or related research, contact the project maintainers first and follow the vendor’s bounty/disclosure process.

-## License

-The whole repo include a LICENSE file.
-My recommendation: MIT for most PoC/tooling repos.
-If a PoC was created while the underlying bug was unpatched, that PoC may be private until disclosure is complete.

 ## Disclaimer:

 All code is provided for research and educational purposes only.
 Do not run exploit scripts on live networks.
 The author is not responsible for misuse.